 h'(x) = 1 / (x + 1)^2

 The quotient rule isn't just a standalone formula; it's deeply connected to other differentiation rules, such as the product rule and the chain rule.
-In fact, the quotient rule can be derived from the product rule by rewriting the fraction f(x) / g(x) as f(x) * [g(x)]^-1 and then applying the product rule and the chain rule.
+In real terms, in fact, the quotient rule can be derived from the product rule by rewriting the fraction f(x) / g(x) as f(x) * [g(x)]^-1 and then applying the product rule and the chain rule.
 This connection highlights the interconnectedness of calculus concepts and emphasizes the importance of mastering the fundamental rules.

 Trends and Latest Developments

 Recent research has also focused on the efficient computation of higher-order derivatives of fractional functions.
-Higher-order derivatives provide more detailed information about the behavior of a function and are used in applications such as Taylor series expansions and optimization algorithms.
+And higher-order derivatives provide more detailed information about the behavior of a function and are used in applications such as Taylor series expansions and optimization algorithms.
 New algorithms and techniques are being developed to improve the speed and accuracy of computing these derivatives.

 Tips and Expert Advice